Jean-Baptiste de Belloy: Biography

 Belloy was born in the small village of Morangles, near Senlis, on 9 October 1709.
-He had two brothers, Jacques-Tranquille, who became a Premonstratensian Canon, and was appointed Abbot of Corneux (diocese of Besançon) by King Louis XV in 1756; the other, also a monk, became Prior of Bellozane and then of Abbecourt (diocese of Chartres).
+He had two brothers, Jacques-Tranquille, who became a Premonstratensian Canon, and was appointed Abbot of Corneux (diocese of Besançon) by King Louis XV in 1756; the other, also a religious, became Prior of Bellozane and then of Abbecourt (diocese of Chartres).

 Although of an ancient family of military fame, young Belloy preferred an ecclesiastical career, made his classical and theological studies at Paris, where he was ordained a priest and received the degree of Doctor of Theology in 1737.
 In the ministry he shone more by his virtue than by his learning.
 In 1749, he was named Abbot Commendatory of Saint-André de Villeneuve (Avignon).

 The Bishop of Bourges, Léon Potier de Gesvres, appointed him Vicar General of the diocese and Archdeacon, Canon, and Prebendary of his cathedral.